 - The Virtual Clinic is eligible for 255 hours of supervised experience credit towards the Certified Nutrition Specialist (CNS) credential awarded by the Board for Certification of Nutrition Specialists.
 UB leads the way in providing this experience to students.

-- UB has a robust and unique College of Health Sciences currently featuring 6 colleges/schools/institutes and 12 programs across a wide-span of health care disciplines, one of which is the Nutrition Institute.
+- UB has a robust and unique College of Health Sciences currently featuring 8 schools/institutes and 14 programs across a wide-span of health care disciplines, one of which is the Nutrition Institute.
 We also offer dual degree program opportunities for students in other UB graduate health sciences programs.
 It is the only such program on the east coast to offer such opportunities.

-- Our program offers maximum flexibility to complete the program entirely online, or through a one-weekend-per-month, on-campus program.
+- Our program offers maximum flexibility to complete the program entirely online or through a one-weekend-every-3-weeks on-campus program.
 Both are perfectly suited for working professionals or those seeking a career change.

-The mission of the human program us to prepare graduates to positively influence and support specific health challenges and promote overall well-being by integrating biochemical and physiological science knowledge with evidence-based strategies that link to integrative and preventative nutrition based interventions.
+The mission of the human nutrition program is to prepare graduates to positively influence and support specific health challenges and promote overall well-being by integrating biochemical and physiological science knowledge with evidence-based strategies that link to integrative and preventative nutrition-based interventions.

 On-Campus Weekend Nutrition Program

 The weekend program is designed to meet the rigorous schedule of the working individual.
-Classes are held on the Bridgeport campus, only one weekend per month (Saturday and Sunday, 9 a.m. – 5 p.m.), for 28 consecutive months, or up to five years from the first course date if the student chooses.
+Classes are held on the Bridgeport campus, only one weekend every 3 weeks (Saturday and Sunday, 9 a.m. – 5 p.m.), for 28 consecutive months, or up to five years from the first-course date if the student chooses.

 The program is full-time, constitutes six terms with two courses being offered each term (fall, spring, summer).
 The 15 required courses of the core curriculum can be completed in 28 months with a comprehensive exam given 3-4 months after all coursework is satisfactorily completed, if the student takes 2 courses per term/3 terms per year.